Sumsum/jinja/docs/jinja_incompat.rst

 - round, if precision is set to 0, we return an int rather than a float.
 - sort, we sort case sesitive by default, jinja sort is case insensitive
 - sort, reordering of arguments where attribute is first instead of reverse
+- truncate, reordering of argumets from length, killwords, end, leeway to length, end, killwords, leeway.